 Becoming Age-Friendly.
 Megacities Meeting the Demographic Changes

-There is no way around the numbers: according to the World Health Organisation, in 2010-2050 the population of people aged over 65 will have increased by 2.5 times, and as soon as in a couple of decades the majority of the urban population will be older than 40.
-Population ageing has been typical for the developed countries but it is becoming a growing concern for the developing countries as well.
-The City of Moscow is becoming more and more engaged in dealing with this new reality: earlier this year the city has launched a program for leisure diversification for the elderly Muscovites – «Moskovskoye Dolgoletiye» (The Moscow Longevity).
-However, the potential challenges of the ageing population as well as potential benefits for the older citizens and the city are much more varied.
-Today it is time to start a public discussion and organize a learning exchange between the megacities.
+There is no way around the numbers: according to the World Health Organisation, the population of people aged over 65 will have increased by 2.5 times between 2010 and 2050, and in just a few decades, the majority of the urban population will be over 40.
+Population ageing has become a characteristic trend in developed countries but is now becoming a growing concern for developing countries as well.
+The City of Moscow is becoming more focused on dealing with this new reality and launched a programme earlier this year to expand the range of leisure services for its senior citizens, called "Moskovskoye Dolgoletiye" (Moscow Longevity).
+Nonetheless, the potential challenges of an ageing population are much more varied, along with the potential benefits for senior citizens themselves and for the city as a whole.
+The time has come for megacities to initiate a public discussion to exchange their ideas and experiences.

-- What is inclusive city as seen by the elderly population?
+- What does an inclusive city mean for the senior population?

-- What decisions are needed to provide adequate leisure, healthcare, urban planning and active engagement in the intellectual life for the elderly?
+- What solutions are needed to provide senior citizens with adequate leisure, healthcare, urban planning and to actively involve them in modern intellectual life?

-- Can new technologies help stimulate a more active lifestyle?
+- Can new technologies help to encourage senior citizens to lead a more active lifestyle?

-- How can we tackle ageism and age discrimination of the elderly?
+- How can we tackle ageism and discrimination towards the elderly?